What is Project ASSURE?

 - Screens for diamonds from synthetic diamonds and diamond simulants – This category of DVI is intended for discrimination of diamonds from potential synthetic diamonds and diamond simulants.
 These DVI do not distinguish potential synthetic diamonds from diamond simulants

 - Screens for diamonds, synthetic diamonds, and diamond simulants – This category of DVI is intended to discriminate diamonds, synthetic diamonds, and diamond simulants.
 These DVI can distinguish synthetic diamonds from diamond simulants

 Each Test Protocol comprises a test procedure and composition of a test sample.
+The test sample consists of a minimum of 1,200 stones.
 The test is then performed on the DVI using the test sample and the performance metrics are calculated based on the outcome of the test.

 Project ASSURE Partners will receive a detailed description of the test method and test sample applicable to their instrument.

 The DVI Standard and Test Protocols are developed to be scientifically rigorous and produce reliable and repeatable results.
 The testing takes place in a controlled laboratory environment.

 How do I find out the test results?